Dispensing & Medicines Safety

-This page contains resources to support pharmacies in delivering Essential Service 1 – Dispensing Medicines.
+This page contains a range of resources related to dispensing and the supply of medication to support pharmacies in delivering Essential Service 1 – Dispensing Medicines.
+The Dispensing Service Specification can be viewed here and Community Pharmacy England provides further support here.

 Branded Generics